MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Form-Submissions.png "Form Submissions")

-Submitted forms can be individually viewed or all submissiond for a form exported into a spreadsheet
+Submitted forms can be individually viewed or all submissions for a form exported into a spreadsheet

 [Back to Top](https://docs.mrqr.me/index)